neil314159/portfolio-project-5/README.md

 ### Surface

-* Fonts
+* Fonts -
-Initially I wasnted to use a standard system font in keeping with the general technological theme of the site, but after user testing feedback I moved to using Nunito Sans, which provides a slightly more refined look for the user interface and works well for an ecommerce site such as this.
+Initially I wanted to use a standard system font in keeping with the general technological theme of the site, but after user testing feedback I moved to using Nunito Sans, which provides a slightly more refined look for the user interface and works well for an ecommerce site such as this.

-* Images
+* Images -
 Since the purpose of the site is to sell visual posters and prints, no other extraneous images were used elsewhere as they would distract from the products for sale.

-* Colours
+* Colours -
 The colour scheme was kept extremely clear and simple so as not to take away from the artwork images being displayed.
 A clean white background was deemed the best after testing various colour combinations to allow the images to stand out most clearly.

 ## Features